The $1 Trillion Race to Tokenized Commerce is going to hit Warp Speed

 A collector is an EVM smart contract whose job is to translate a generic intent (“I want to spend X”) into whatever authorisation call the destination token/wallet requires.

-One might need a special signature that works only once.
+• One might need a special signature that works only once.

-Others (like smart wallets) may have their own internal controls, such as built-in spending limits.
+• Others (like smart wallets) may have their own internal controls, such as built-in spending limits.

-The point is: there’s no universal EVM standard, and these methods keep evolving.
+There’s no universal EVM standard, and these methods keep evolving.

 So what’s the impact for end users?